deuxfleurs-org/garage/doc/book/src/getting_started/daemon.md

 *We define a static network here which is not considered as a best practise on Docker.
 The rational is that Garage only supports IP address and not domain names in its configuration, so we need to know the IP address in advance.*

-and then create the `config.toml` file as follow:
+and then create the `config.toml` file next to it as follow:

 ```toml
 metadata_dir = "/garage/meta"